Testimonials

 “Psych 223 teaches you what other groups have done in the past, what made them successful in terms of planning and degree of effect, then turns to you and invites you to the same level of success on your terms.
 It promotes independent thinking, and exposure to real life conflicts that could occur, and the opportunity to address them before they become wildfire.
 Dr. Fretz helped me see the bias my perspective played in my handling of my group’s disagreement, and allowed our team to reach productive common ground towards project completion after encouraging communication.
 I can confidently say no class at the University of Michigan teaches you to check yourself before checking others.

-This testimony does not serve to boast me, or highlight some privilege I received from Dr. Fretz to support the maintenance of his class.
-This email serves as a reminder that although we have lots of professors who are leaders in the classroom, a select few are leaders and mentors outside the classroom.
-Dr. Fretz is the leader and a mentor inside and outside the classroom in his delivery of classroom instruction, reaching students productively, and being an example of a successful idea well-executed.”
+This [testimony] serves as a reminder that although we have lots of professors who are leaders in the classroom, a select few are leaders and mentors outside the classroom.
+Dr. Fretz is a leader and a mentor inside and outside the classroom in his delivery of classroom instruction, reaching students productively, and being an example of a successful idea well-executed.”

 Anonymous Student

-“Psych 223 and Dr Fretz is the perfect example of a practical and applied educational course whose content works not only within the academic echo chambers of Michigan but also out in the real world.
-This course is incredibly impactful and produces your, radical, out of the box thinkers.
-This type of creativity is needed now more than ever especially in the time of AI and lowering work force”
+“Psych 223 and Dr. Fretz is the perfect example of a practical and applied educational course whose content works not only within the academic echo chambers of Michigan but also out in the real world.
+This course is incredibly impactful and produces radical, out-of-the-box thinkers.
+This type of creativity is needed now more than ever especially in the time of AI and lowering work force.”

 Austin Mital-Skiff